What is Revenue Forecasting?

 - Useful for highlighting projects that are ahead or behind schedule.

 - Requires disciplined process to ensure accurate resource bookings.

-For firms that run a recurring revenue business model, such as managed service providers, this approach may work well.
-It involves looking at the same period in the past and assuming the firm will earn at least the same amount of revenue this period.
+For organizations that run a recurring revenue business model, such as managed service providers, this approach may work well.
+It involves assuming the organization will earn at least the same amount of revenue this current period as it did during the same period in the past.
 With historical performance as a baseline, current conditions are then analyzed to assess how they may affect that performance.
 Winning or losing a major client, introducing a new service line, or outside market factors are all examples of events that should be taken into account.

 - Can be performed quickly.

 - Takes into account market factors in addition to backlog and pipeline.